rackerlabs/design-system/_docs/style/focus-states.md

 ### Beacon

-When a beacon receives focus, it's existing glow changes to Cyan 700.
+When a beacon receives focus, its existing glow changes to Cyan 700.

 {% endcolumn %}